Age is just a number to this 89-year-old PhD recipient - NewsBreak

 “I was elated, I was, really,” he said.
 “I mean, I said, ‘I made it!
 I really made it.'”

-Steiner is now working on a paper he plans to publish on portions of his dissertation.Nobel Prize for physics awarded to 3 scientists for climate discoveries
+Steiner is now working on a paper he plans to publish on portions of his dissertation.Veterans Voices: Veteran Air Force fighter pilot Wallis ‘Lucky’ Lowman turns 100

 While he’s always said he will never stop learning, Steiner said a third Ph.D. isn’t in his plans.